SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### HOW LONG DOES IT TAKE?

 The amount of time required for a task involving a test is determined by the Director.
 A task such as recalling lore with a Reason test might take no time at all.
-Ducking behind a barrel to hide with an Agility test might require a maneuver or an action, while tracking a band of voiceless talkers through the World Below could take hours or even days.
+Ducking behind a barrel to [[Hide|hide]] with an Agility test might require a maneuver or an action, while tracking a band of voiceless talkers through the World Below could take hours or even days.

 ##### TESTS DURING COMBAT